aws/aws-encryption-sdk-python/performance_tests/README.md

 This 'mprof plot' command will plot the most recent mprofile log file.

 ## Usage: Performance Graph
 To generate a performance graph, please use the following command to generate the pstats log file by specifying the output pstats file path.
-Here, we use 'results/kms_keyring_create.pstats' as the output file.
+Here, 'results/kms_keyring_create.pstats' is set as the default output file.

 ```
 python -m cProfile -o results/kms_keyring_create.pstats test/keyrings/test_aws_kms_keyring.py create
 ```

 After generating the pstats file, please run the following command to generate the performance graph.
 The output performance graph will be a .png file that you specify.
-Here, we use 'results/kms_keyring_create.png' as the output file.
+Here, 'results/kms_keyring_create.png' is set as the default output file.
 ```
 gprof2dot -f pstats results/kms_keyring_create.pstats | dot -Tpng -o results/kms_keyring_create.png && eog results/kms_keyring_create.png
 ```